Bob Hearts Abishola (S1 to S4) Series Recap & Review

 On the other hand, Abishola’s family members are son Dele (Travis Wolfe Jr.), Aunt Olu (Shola Adewusi), Uncle Tunde (Barry Shabaka Henley), and mother Ebunoluwa (Saidah Arrika Ekulona).
 In addition, at the hospital, Abhishola’s best friends were two other nurses – Kemi (Gina Yashere) and Gloria (Vernee Watson).
 These two brought their idiosyncrasy wittiness to the fore quite often and we enjoyed all those moments.

-They were the 2023 Winner of the Family Film Award in the Outstanding Ensemble TV Series.
+This series was the 2023 Winner of the Family Film Award in the Outstanding Ensemble TV Series.

 The character arc of some of the above-named has been quite interesting.
 We liked their acting performances.
 Their comic timings are almost perfect.
 It is entertaining to watch all of them perform fabulously on-screen.